kubernetes-sigs/node-feature-discovery/docs/get-started/deployment-and-usage.md

 docker push <IMAGE_TAG>
 kubectl create -f nfd-master.yaml
 ```
-Nfd-master listens for connections from nfd-worker(s) and connects to the
+NFD-Master listens for connections from nfd-worker(s) and connects to the
 Kubernetes API server to add node labels advertised by them.

 If you have RBAC authorization enabled (as is the default e.g. with clusters